lwjohnst86/analyzing-cohorts-course/chapter1.md

 xp: 100
 ```

 Like the majority of data analyses, a large part of the work involves wrangling the data into the appropriate form to then analyze.
-One common technique involved in data processing and in data exploration and checking is the "split-apply-combine" method.
 For exploration, particularly of cohort datasets with multiple time points, it's useful see how multiple variables change over time using simple summary statistics.

-In this case, since we not only have time as a column, but also multiple variables to summarize, we'll need to convert the data into a very long format
+In this case, since we not only have a time column (`period`), but also multiple variables to summarize, we'll need to convert the data into a very long format.

-It is expected that you are familiar with data wrangling in the tidyverse, since you will need to use the functions from the dplyr and tidyr packages.
+This exercise makes heavy use of tidyverse-style wrangling, so we expect some familiarity with the tidyverse.

 `@pre_exercise_code`